OUDSL/arcgisstorymaps/index.md

 ### Remove or Change Media

 * Did you upload a picture and dislike how it looks?
 Don't fret!
 The bottom left corner of the image will have a little edit button that looks like a pencil.
 Click that and then **Manage**.
 This is where you can replace your image with a better one.
+Click the check mark that appears in the botton left corner to save these changes.

 ![change media](/images/cascade_5.PNG)

 ### Final Thoughts

-* Cascade is a great option for creating a web page.
+* Cascade is a great option for creating a web page and it's especially friendly to images.
 Play around with your options and create a beautiful project in no time.
-* Don't forget to add a credit section at the bottom!
-Put your sources there if you use any.
+* Don't forget to add a credits section at the bottom!
+Put your sources there if you borrow images or quotes.

 <hr>